yskszk63/java-language-server/README.md

 If you have multiple javaconfig.json files in different subdirectories of your project, the parent directory of each javaconfig.json will be treated as a separate java root.
-A separate java service process will be started for each javaconfig.json.

 ## Logs